The Solopreneur’s Guide to Brand Identity: Why It’s More Than Just a Logo

 • Or a retail store where the shopping bags look like they belong to a completely different shop.

 If your "visuals" are inconsistent, it creates a "crack" in your foundation.
-At Prodmars, we help businesses like hair salons and restaurants ensure that their physical space and their digital presence feel like one unified brand.
+At Prodmars, we help businesses from hair salons to professional coaches and everything in between ensure that their physical space and their digital presence feel like one unified brand.

 2. Strategic Voice